-When viewers bask in the 99-foot-tall, 202-foot-wide Lincoln Memorial, they’re really only seeing a little more than half of the construction.
+When viewers bask in the 99-foot-tall, 202-foot-wide Lincoln Memorial, they’re only seeing a little more than half of the construction.
 Rooted beneath the ground is the piece’s foundation, which extends 66 feet into the earth at its deepest point to support the weight of the marble structure.

-As opposition to the Vietnam War found traction among American youth, sites like the Lincoln Memorial became venues for pacifist protests.
+As opposition to the Vietnam War found traction among American youth, sites like the Lincoln Memorial became venues for anti-war protests.
 In May 1970, just days after the Kent State shootings, the monument hosted a candlelight vigil that lasted into the night.
-The demonstration attracted an unlikely visitor: President Richard Nixon, who visited the Memorial just after 4 a.m. to “talk some sense” into the protesting crowd of around 30 students.
-Nixon later recounted, “"I walked over to a group of them and shook hands.
+The demonstration attracted an unlikely visitor: President Richard Nixon, who visited the memorial just after 4 a.m. to “talk some sense” into the protesting crowd of around 30 students.
+Nixon later recounted, “I walked over to a group of them and shook hands.
 They were not unfriendly.
 As a matter of fact they seemed somewhat over-awed and of course quite surprised."

 The north wall of the monument building features an inscription of Abraham Lincoln’s second inaugural address, a speech originally delivered in March 1865 at the tail end of the Civil War.
-Lincoln’s memorable incantation, “With high hope for the future, no prediction in regard to it is ventured,” concludes the first paragraph of the inscription, though with a minor error: The word “FUTURE” is misspelled as “EUTURE,” a blunder that remains visible despite attempts to correct it.
+Lincoln’s memorable incantation, “With high hope for the future, no prediction in regard to it is ventured,” concludes the first paragraph of the inscription, though with a minor error: The word “future” is misspelled as “euture,” a blunder that remains visible despite attempts to correct it.

 A version of this story ran in 2015; it has been updated for 2022.